blitzmaxmods/packrat.mod/MILESTONES.md

 	        ])
     - A Trace for the rule also includes a TChoice:
         TChoice[TZeroOrMore[TChoice[TNotPredicate{EOI},TSequence{LINE}]}]]}
-* In parser.mod/src/operators, "self.name=name" is commented out but functions still accept name argument!
-* Move unittesting to MAX.UNIT
+* Move unit testing to MAX.UNIT from custom module